Financial-Times/o-forms/README.md

 #### Wide fields

 The class `.o-forms--wide` can be used to show form fields without width restrictions.
-This is demonstarted below with a text input but can apply to any `.o-forms` field.
+This is demonstrated below with a text input but can apply to any `.o-forms` field.

 ```html
 <div class="o-forms o-forms--wide">